nasa-jpl/dtest/README.md

 # dtest
-Unit testing tool used by JPL's DARTS (Dynamic Algorithms for Real-Time Simulation) software
+Unit testing tool used by JPL's DARTS (Dynamic Algorithms for Real-Time Simulation) software.